ionic-team/ionic-site/docs/angularjs/utils/platform/index.md

 ## ionic.Platform.ready(callback)

-Like with `DOMContentLoaded` or `window.onload`, Cordova isn't always ready and any code interacting with Cordova needs to wait until it is.
-Code depending on Cordova being ready should use `ionic.Platform.ready(callback)`.
-Once Cordova is ready, the callbacks sent into the ready method will fire off.
-Additionally, if Cordova is already ready, then the callback will immediate fire off.
+Like with the DOM or `window.onload`, Cordova isn't always ready and any code interacting with Cordova needs to wait until it is.
+Code depending on Cordova should use `ionic.Platform.ready(callback)`.
+Once Cordova is ready, the callbacks sent into the method will fire off.
+Additionally, if Cordova is already set, then the callback will immediately fire off.

-You can safely run the ready method anywhere within you're ionic code and trust it'll run when Cordova is all set to go.
-Additionally, when the app is not wrapped with Cordova, the ready callbacks will fire off on `window.onload`.
+You can safely run the ready method anywhere within you're Ionic code and trust it'll run when Cordova is all set to go.
+Also, if the app is not wrapped with Cordova, the ready callbacks will fire off after `window.onload`.

 ```javascript
 ionic.Platform.ready(function(){